-To support the implementation of the DSG Management Plan, the Authority also submitted a capital build proposal.
-The Authority has received £4.6m in June 2023 to support our capital investment programme.
-The Authority is required to submit a report three times per year, describing the progress that the Authority has made on delivery the DGS Management Plan and these reports currently confirm that the Authority remains on-track to deliver against the agreed plan.
+To support the implementation of the DSG Management Plan, the Authority was also successful in securing a £4.6m capital allocation in June 2023 to support a number of capital improvements within the Investment Plan.
+The Authority is required to submit a report three times per year, describing the progress that the Authority has made on delivery the DGS Management Plan and these reports currently confirm that the Authority remains on-track to deliver against the agreed plan by the end of the Plan.